Astronomy EssentialsSun

 Upcoming eclipses and eclipse seasons

 The current eclipse season has two eclipses.
 This partial solar eclipse was preceded by a total lunar eclipse on March 13-14.
 They are part of the first eclipse season of 2025.
-An eclipse season is an approximate 35-day period during which it’s inevitable for at least 2 (and possibly 3) eclipses to take place.
+An eclipse season is an approximate 35-day period during which it’s inevitable for at least two (and possibly three) eclipses to take place.

-Then the second eclipse season will be in September.
-There will be a total lunar eclipse on September 7, 2025, followed two weeks later by a partial solar eclipse on September 21, 2025.
+The second eclipse season of 2025 will fall in September.
+There will be a total lunar eclipse on September 7, 2025, followed two weeks later by a partial solar eclipse on September 21.

 Earth globe with lines on it marking path of partial solar eclipse visibility.